MBV4910IGEM – International Genetically Engineered Machine

 Recommended previous knowledge

-All masters students at the Faculty of Mathematics and Natural Sciences can apply for the course.
+All master students and bachelor students in the last semester of a bachelor program at the Faculty of Mathematics and Natural Sciences can apply for the course.

 The course will consist of a student-driven interdisciplinary project in synthetic biology.
 Supervisors will guide the students, which are expected to find necessary information to execute the project on the internet and in the scientific literature.
 The students have to attend regular meetings (at least every 2 weeks, starting in February), and have to be willing to work on their project also during the summer break.
 While the overall work plan is very flexible and can be adjusted to the needs of the team members, please note that the main practical laboratory work and work with the wiki will have to be performed in May to October (including July).

 There is no formal exam.
 "Successful" completion of the course exam will consist of two parts: